Motor City '24 EANGUS Welcome Night

-Motor City ‘24 participants attend the Enlisted Association of the National Guard of the United States welcome night at the Henry Ford Museum of American Innovation in Dearborn, Mich., Aug.18, 2024.
-Welcome night is a social event for a meet and greet among the attendees of the conference.
-Motor City ’24 is a series of professional development conferences in Detroit constituting a significant investment in the leaders of the Michigan National Guard, and the opportunity to network with military and defense leaders from across the globe.
-(U.S. Army National Guard photo by Sergeant Patrick Mayabb)
+Conference attendees at the Enlisted Association of the National Guard of the United States (EANGUS) chat with the catering staff during the welcome night event at the Henry Ford Museum of American Innovation in Dearborn, Mich., Aug.
+18, 2024.
+The social event was part of the opening ceremonies for the EANGUS 53rd annual conference.
+Motor City '24 is a series of professional development conferences in Detroit constituting a significant investment in the leaders of the Michigan National Guard, and the opportunity to network with military and defense leaders from across the globe.
+(U.S. Army National Guard photo by Sgt.
+Patrick Mayabb)

 |Date Taken: